mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : A QUIC server or client that participates in an RoQ session.

 Early data:
 : Application data carried in a 0-RTT packet payload, as defined in {{!RFC9000}}.
-In this specification, the early data would be an RTP packet.
+In this document, the early data would be an RTP packet.

 Frame:
 : A QUIC frame as defined in {{!RFC9000}}.